Attention-Aligned Reasoning for Large Language Models: Experiments

-For T4D, a grounded social agent reasoning task requires mental state reasoning to determine appropriate actions. {\selfanchor} demonstrates significant performance gains over 9\% in four LLMs.
-In comparison, both PS+ and RE2 exhibit mixed performance; they tend to be more effective in larger models.
-These findings highlight the challenge of applying generic prompting strategies to specialized reasoning domains.
+T4D is a grounded Theory of Mind reasoning task~\citep{baron1985does, frith2003development}, which requires the model to predict reasonable actions based on a character's hidden thoughts and perspective.
+PS+, RE2, and ToT exhibit mixed performance on T4D.
+They tend to be more effective in larger models.
+In comparison, {\selfanchor} demonstrates significant performance gains of over 9\% on four of the six LLMs.

-\textbf{BBH.} BBH aggregates challenging algorithmic and symbolic tasks. {\selfanchor} demonstrates average performance gains ranging from 1.61\% to 15.39\%\footnote{We detail the subtask performance in \autoref{appendix:bbh}}.
-Among all sub-benchmarks, we find that tasks requiring tracking of intermediate reasoning benefit the most, for example \textit{date understanding}, and \textit{logical deduction}.
+\paragraph{BBH.} BBH aggregates challenging algorithmic and symbolic tasks. {\selfanchor} demonstrates average performance gains ranging from 1.61\% to 15.39\%\footnote{We detail the subtask performance in \autoref{appendix:bbh}}.
+When analyzing specific task categories in \autoref{tab: bbh}, we find that those requiring tracking of intermediate reasoning benefit the most, for example \textit{date understanding}, and \textit{logical deduction}.
 We attribute this to {\selfanchor}'s attention steering that augments critical reasoning steps and the original question throughout generation.
-In contrast, PS+ and RE2 show inconsistent improvements.
+In contrast, PS+, RE2, and ToT show inconsistent improvements.

-In summary, these results highlight two takeaways.
-First, while prompting strategies are effective in some tasks, they lack robustness across benchmarks and model architectures, tending to be more effective on larger LLMs and simpler reasoning tasks.
-This may be because larger models are more capable of following instructions and external guidance to align reasoning trajectories.
-Second, by integrating planning, structured reasoning, and automatic anchoring, {\selfanchor} achieves consistent improvements across tasks, model sizes, and architectures, demonstrating both robustness and effectiveness.